 - Share this article on Comment

-First Class has a decidedly different feel than its predecessors.
+The fifth film in the X-Men universe has a decidedly different feel than its predecessors.
 Set in the 1960s against the backdrop of the Cuban Missile Crisis and the Cold War, First Class introduces Charles Xavier (James McAvoy) and Erik Lensherr (Michael Fassbender) just as they’re discovering their mutant powers.

 Instead of relying on A-list Hollywood stars, Fox instead turned to a cadre of up-and-coming actors to play the young mutants.
 Starring opposite McAvoy and Fassbender are Jennifer Lawrence, January Jones, Nicholas Hoult and Zoe Kravitz.
 Kevin Bacon plays the villain.